MFlorO/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 console.log(a, b) // JavaScript 10, accessible
 ```

-Now, you have an understanding of scope.
+<span style="color: yellow"> Now, you have an understanding of scope.
 A variable declared with _var_ only scoped to function but variable declared with _let_ or _const_ is block scope(function block, if block, loop etc).
-Block in JavaScript is a code in between two curly brackets ({}).
+Block in JavaScript is a code in between two curly brackets ({}). </span>

 ```js
 //scope.js